-Chicago, and Cook County, DUI and UUW lawyer, James Dimeas, has spent 25 years handling UUW and DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
+Chicago, and Cook County, DUI and UUW lawyer, James Dimeas, has spent over 25 years handling UUW and DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, DUI and UUW defense attorney.
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any DUI and UUW lawyer in the United States.